shubhankarunhale/AWS-CDK-Serverless-S3-File-Manager/README.md

 ### **Secure File Operations**

-* Utilizes presigned URLs for both uploads and downloads, adhering to the least privilege principle to maintain security.
+* Uses presigned URLs for both uploads and downloads, ensuring that access to the private S3 bucket is tightly controlled.
+The bucket is not publicly accessible, and file operations are only permitted through these secure presigned URLs, adhering to the principle of least privilege.

 ### **Efficient and Scalable Architecture**